MultiX-Amsterdam/data-science-book-uva/syllabus.md

 ## Academic Code of Conduct

-- OK to discuss assignments with classmates
+- OK to discuss assignments or projects with classmates
 - OK to use existing solutions as part of your projects or assignments (but you need to clarify your contributions and cite the source properly)
 - OK to publish your project portfolio (e.g., source code) after the course is over
-- `NOT OK` to ask someone to do course assessments (e.g., assignments, projects) for you
+- `NOT OK` to ask someone to do assignments or projects for you
 - `NOT OK` to copy solutions or written content from classmates
 - `NOT OK` to pretend that someone's solution or idea is yours
 - `NOT OK` to post solutions for your assignment or course exams online